Sneh-T-Shah/AashaAI/readme.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## 🆘 Support

-For support, email support@aashaai.com or create an issue in this repository.

 ## ⚠️ Disclaimer